How to Choose a Bodysurfing Handboard

 Proven Hand and Strap Position

-Also, it is noteworthy to understand what is the best hand position on a handboard for the best performance and control.
+Also, it is noteworthy to understand the best hand position on a handboard for the best performance and control.

 From all our research since the late 1980s, shaping and testing bodysurfing handboards hand position, what is the best hand strap position?

-Besides, the research articles related Hydrodynamics of a Boat Planing Hull and the Centre of Pressure from these Planing Surfaces.
+Other than the research articles related to the Hydrodynamics of a Boat planing hull and the Centre of Pressure from these planing surfaces.

 What I discovered from testing handplanes with hand position in the middle of the board started to tend to lose greater control.

-Also, with boards with the hand place further to the front tended to noise drive.
+Also, boards with the hand placed further to the front tended to noise drive.

-As a result, from not only the hydrodynamics and physic articles plus our bodysurfing test, without any doubt, the best hand position is off centre further to the rear of the board.
+As a result, from not only the hydrodynamics and physics articles plus our bodysurfing test, without any doubt, the best hand position is off-centre to the rear of the board.

 To better understand this, please review the below illustrations that best illustrate these theories.